- Night with a SEAL

 Zane knew women and the word nothing when spoken by the fairer sex rarely—if ever—actually meant nothing.

-He drew in a breath and let it out, about to push her further for an answer when her eyes narrowed at him.
+He drew in a breath and let it out, about to push her further for an answer when her eyes narrowed.

-Zane smiled.
+Zane smiled wide.
 “Good.
 Then that means I can do this.”

 Leaning down he captured her lips in a kiss that didn't even pretend to be innocent.
 Oh, hell no. This kiss was going to lead to one place and one place only.
 The bedroom.